pycurl/pycurl/doc/callbacks.rst

     callback is now of type ``bytes`` on Python 3.
 Previously the argument was of type ``str``.

+.. function:: SEEKFUNCTION(offset, origin) -> status

+    Callback for seek operations.
+Corresponds to `CURLOPT_SEEKFUNCTION`_ in libcurl.

 .. function:: IOCTLFUNCTION(ioctl cmd) -> status

     Callback for I/O operations.
 Corresponds to `CURLOPT_IOCTLFUNCTION`_ in libcurl.

+    *Note:* this callback is deprecated.
+Use :ref:`SEEKFUNCTION` instead.

 Example: Callbacks for document header and body
 -----------------------------------------------